geospatialem/conferences/2015/2015NACIS.md

 Map Credit: [Bill Morris](https://twitter.com/vtcraghead), Wikipedia

 ## *Restyling Old and Cluttered Maps*, Vanessa Knoppke-Wetzel
-Anyone can anything nicer!
-But... fast maps?
-We can still do better!
+Anyone can make anything nicer with time!
+But... we need maps fast!
+We can still do better on a short time frame!

 ### Program Map Restyling (an iterative process):
 1. Before map